protocol-registries/http-preferences/.github/ISSUE_TEMPLATE/modification-request.md

 ---
 name: Modification Request
-about: For requests to modify a registered REGISTRY_VALUE_NAME
+about: For requests to modify a registered HTTP Preference
 title: ''
 labels: modification
 assignees: ''

 ---

-REGISTRY_BULLETS
+* Preference:
+* Requested Change(s):
+* Your relationship to the original registrant: